The War Between the Land and the Sea: Development

 In July 2024, Deadline Hollywood reported a new Doctor Who spin-off titled The War Between the Land and the Sea was set to begin filming in September.
 Russell T Davies confirmed later that month at San Diego Comic Con that production would begin in August.
-Produced by Bad Wolf and BBC Studios, Davies is an executive producer along with Phil Collinson, Joel Collins, Julie Gardner, and Jane Tranter.
+Produced by Bad Wolf and BBC Studios, Davies served as executive producer along with Pete McTighe, Joel Collins, Julie Gardner, and Jane Tranter.
 Edoardo Ferretti took on the role of television producer with pre-production underway by July 2024.

 Casting

-Russell Tovey and Gugu Mbatha-Raw lead the series with Jemma Redgrave and Alexander Devrient.
-Redgrave and Devrient are reprising their roles from Doctor Who as Kate Lethbridge-Stewart and Colonel Ibrahim, respectively.
-Tovey and Mbatha-Raw previously played Alonso Frame and Tish Jones in Doctor Who, but are set to take on new characters in the spin-off.
+Russell Tovey and Gugu Mbatha-Raw lead the series with Jemma Redgrave and Alexander Devrient reprising their roles from Doctor Who as Kate Lethbridge-Stewart and Colonel Ibrahim, respectively.
+Tovey and Mbatha-Raw previously played Alonso Frame and Tish Jones in Doctor Who.
 Ruth Madeley also returns from Doctor Who, playing Shirley Anne Bingham.
 Colin McFarlane reprises his role as General Austin Pierce, a character first introduced and last seen fifteen years prior in the third series of Torchwood, another Doctor Who spin-off.
 Adrian Lukis, Patrick Baladi, Vincent Franklin, Francesca Corney and Mei Mac were announced as additional cast members in October 2024.

 Writing

 The five-part series was written by Davies and Pete McTighe.
-Davies is the current showrunner of Doctor Who while McTighe also previously wrote for the parent series.
-The two split writing duties across the programme, with Davies writing the premiere and finale episodes, McTighe writing the second and third episodes, and the two co-writing episode four together.
-The first read-through for all five episodes occurred on 19 August.
-The series sees the return of the Sea Devils.
+According to McTighe, Davies had already devised the series' concept and scripted its first episode prior to writing the 60th anniversary specials of Doctor Who, which marked the beginning of his second tenure on the series as writer and showrunner.
+After McTighe delivered the first draft of "Lucky Day", his episode of the fifteenth series of Doctor Who (and third for the show as a whole), Davies asked him to collaborate on the remainder of the spin-off in 2023.
+The two split writing duties across the programme, with Davies writing the finale in addition to his existing opening script, and McTighe the second, third and fourth episodes; Davies initially stated he had co-written the fourth with McTighe, but was subsequently not co-credited in the episode itself.
+Following filming wrapping on series 15 of Doctor Who, the first read-through for all five episodes occurred on 19 August 2024.

 Filming

-Location scouting took place in July 2024.
-Some filming took place internationally.
-All episodes are being produced in one block, compared to the two to three blocks that would usually be used for five episodes.
+All episodes were produced in one block, compared to the two to three blocks that would usually be used for five episodes.
 Location shooting began on 29 August 2024 in Barry and Atlantic Wharf, both in south Wales.
-Filming continued into September in various locations across Wales, including at the Welsh Government Building, City Arms pub, Hodge House, and Merthyr Mawr.
-In October, the series was spotted filming at Cardiff City Hall and National Museum Cardiff.
-Further recording was set to take place in Mallorca, Spain in October 2024.
+Filming continued into September at The Wave pool in Bristol and various locations across Wales, including at the Welsh Government Building, City Arms pub, Hodge House, and Merthyr Mawr.
+In October, the series was spotted filming at Cardiff City Hall, National Museum Cardiff, and the Bristol Amphitheatre.
 November filming occurred at Town Bridge in Newport, Wales.
-Filming concluded on 10 December 2024.
+Some recording took place internationally, including on Mallorca, in New York, and on the RRS James Cook.
+Filming concluded on 9 December 2024 at the Pinewood Studios Underwater Stage in Buckinghamshire.